Epoxy or Phenolic Work Surfaces

 Architects, B2B engineers and procurement personnel very often find themselves choosing between these two scientific surface solutions.

-For a 1″ thick surface board, let’s take a look and compare 10 things you should consider between these two types of scientific surfaces when making a selection.
+Let’s take a look at a 1″ thick surface board and compare 10 things you should consider between these two types of scientific surfaces when making a selection.

 A black Epoxy resin board costs approximately 15% more per square foot than phenolic resin.
 Advantage: Phenolic.